Oral history

 A few thoughts on this:

-1. Settler colonialism in Australia and the Americas has done so my irreplaceable harm to humanity.
+- Settler colonialism in Australia and the Americas has done so much irreplaceable harm to humanity.
 It’s tragic, and I don’t think any country is doing even close to enough for indigenous rights.